dart-lang/language/working/1847 - FinalizationRegistry/proposal.md

 Here are the main requirements to finalization API:

-- must be effeciently implementable in JavaScript;
+- must be efficiently implementable in JavaScript;
 - finalization callbacks should not interrupt sequential execution of the program in a way which is observable by pure Dart code;
 - there should be a way to minimize the possibility of _premature finalization_,